Marius-hubb/Packet-Capture-Analysis/README.md

 <h2>Description</h2>

 This lab demonstrates packet capture analysis in Wireshark.
-I will first start by looking at statistics>conversations and examine the ip addresses and ports used.
-I will then apply additional filters in wireshark to reveal more information.   <br />
+I will first start by looking at statistics>conversations and examine the number of packets, IP addresses, and ports.
+I will then apply additional filters to reveal more information.   <br />
 <br />

 <h2>Lab walk-through:</h2>